 Good feng shui can be easy to create in many bedrooms, but not in all.
 On the surface level, once you master the basic feng shui tips, you can create and keep good energy in any space, including your bedroom.
-Applying the basic feng shui guidelines will always make a difference for your bedroom—from allowing fresh air and natural light in to finding the best feng shui positioning for your bed.
+Applying the basic feng shui guidelines will always make a difference for your bedroom—from allowing fresh air and natural light to finding the best feng shui positioning for your bed.

-An East facing bedroom is right in the middle of this spectrum—even though the wood element needed there is not good feng shui for the bedroom, you still have two elements to play with, meaning you have more choices to look at.
-However, here's the catch.
-Even though it looks like you have two more elements to draw color inspirations from—the element of earth and the element of water, you need to know that the element of water is bad feng shui for the bedroom.
+An East-facing bedroom is right in the middle of this spectrum.
+Even though the wood element needed there is not good feng shui for the bedroom, you still have two elements to play with, meaning you have more choices to look at.
+However, here's the catch: even though it looks like you have two more elements to draw color inspirations from—the element of earth and the element of water—you need to know that the element of water is bad feng shui for the bedroom.

-Now that you have all this deeper feng shui information, here are the five main tips for good feng shui in your East area bedroom.
+Now that you have all this deeper feng shui information, here are the five main tips for good feng shui in your East-area bedroom.

-- Avoid a strong presence of the wood element in your East area bedroom.
-This means limit the presence of colors green and brown (the colors of the wood element), as well as images or art with lush green landscapes, many trees, etc.
+- Avoid a strong presence of the wood element.
+This means to limit the presence of colors green and brown as well as images or art with lush green landscapes, many trees, etc.

-- Focus on decorating your East bagua area bedroom with the Earth element feng shui colors.
-This will bring good energy into your bedroom because Earth element colors are considered best feng shui for any bedroom, as well as because the Earth element supports the wood element, the governing element of this bagua area.
+- Focus on decorating your East Bagua-area bedroom with the Earth element feng shui colors.
+This will bring good energy into your bedroom because Earth element colors are considered best feng shui for any bedroom, as well as because the Earth element supports the wood element, the governing element of this Bagua area.

 - The same principle applies to decorating with the metal element colors.
-As metal cuts the wood in the destructive cycle of the elements, it is best to avoid a strong presence of colors gray and white, as well as specific decor items with metal finish or items made from metal.
+As metal cuts the wood in the destructive cycle of the elements, it is best to avoid a strong presence of colors gray and white, as well as specific decor items with a metal finish or items made from metal.
 Examples of decor items that represent the metal element are a table or a headboard made from iron, metal picture frames, etc.

 As with all things feng shui, keep in mind that it is important to have your bedroom, as well as any other room in the house, express all feng shui elements in its decor, just in different proportions.